Railway accidents in New South Wales: Tempe, 2017

 A man was hit and killed by a train after he ran onto the tracks at Tempe railway station on 9 August 2017.

 Oatley, 2018

 On 22 April 2018, a boy escaped from his carers and was hit and killed by a train at Oatley.
-The boy had been missing since approximately 8:20 pm the previous Sunday and the locals of Oatley had banded together to help look for him.
-It was with great sorrow that his body was found early that morning and to this day the community still mourns his passing.
+The boy had been missing since approximately 8:20 pm the previous Sunday, with hundreds of Oatley residents helping to look for him.
+His body was found early that morning.

 Riverwood, 2018

 At approximately some time before 14:50 on 5 September 2018, a man was struck and killed by a train at Riverwood railway station.
 He was on the tracks when he was killed and it is possible he was on the tracks with a friend spraying graffiti on a stationary train on the opposite track.

 Berowra, 2024

 Around midnight on 2 February 2024, a man in his 30s and a woman in her 20s were struck by a freight train at Berowra railway station, after having an argument on the platform.
 The male victim allegedly threw an item on the tracks belonging to the woman, who then went to retrieve the item.
 After seeing an oncoming train, the male victim went down to help the woman, however both were struck and died on the scene.